GExterminatuSH/DRG_Mods/README.md

 - Increases Doretta's mining speed by 66% (from 0.6 to 1.0)
 - Increases Doretta's top movement speed when encouraged by dwarven hugs by 20%. (from 1.0 to 1.2)
 - Increases Doretta's movement speed while being attacked by 20%. (from 1.0 to 1.2)
+### Drilldozer Fuel Canisters (Client side mod)
+- Increases laser range from 4m to 25m
+- Reduces melting time from 0.45s to 0.1s
+- All but removes vacuum delay on picking up loose chunks of oil shale
+- Dramatically increases amount of oil shale mined
+- Removes 15%  carrying movement penalty and allows sprinting

 # Missions
 ## Salvage Operation